RexDjere/Linux-Newusers-File-Creator/README.md

 **Languages:**
 - Multiple.
--The original version was C++11 or greater.
+- The original version was C++11 or greater.
 - Other versions will be written in C, and possibly other languages.

 **License:**